japila-books/spark-sql-internals/docs/spark-sql-PlanSubqueries.md

 07    +- LocalTableScan [_1#49, _2#50]
 ----

-`PlanSubqueries` is part of link:spark-sql-QueryExecution.adoc#preparations[preparations] batch of physical query plan rules and is executed when `QueryExecution` is requested for the link:spark-sql-QueryExecution.adoc#executedPlan[optimized physical query plan] (i.e. in *executedPlan* phase of a query execution).
+`PlanSubqueries` is part of spark-sql-QueryExecution.md#preparations[preparations] batch of physical query plan rules and is executed when `QueryExecution` is requested for the spark-sql-QueryExecution.md#executedPlan[optimized physical query plan] (i.e. in *executedPlan* phase of a query execution).

-Technically, `PlanSubqueries` is just a link:catalyst/Rule.md[Catalyst rule] for transforming link:SparkPlan.md[physical query plans], i.e. `Rule[SparkPlan]`.
+Technically, `PlanSubqueries` is just a catalyst/Rule.md[Catalyst rule] for transforming SparkPlan.md[physical query plans], i.e. `Rule[SparkPlan]`.

 ## <span id="apply"> Executing Rule